 How to Make 15 Minute Cajun Shrimp with Cauliflower Rice

 - Prepare the cauliflower rice.
 (See note below for instructions on preparing traditional rice.)
-Heat a medium skillet over medium heat.
+Heat a medium skillet over medium to medium-high heat.
 Add the cauliflower rice, butter, onion, and garlic.
 Sauté 5 minutes, until onion is tender and rice is beginning to brown, then add paprika, cayenne pepper, oregano, and basil.
 Toss well.

 - Prepare the shrimp.
 Rub the raw shrimp with Cajun seasoning (make it yourself with this recipe to control the flavors), salt, and pepper.

 - Cook the shrimp.
 Heat a large skillet over medium heat.
 Add the olive oil.
-When the oil is hot, add the shrimp and cook 2-3 minutes until just seared.
+When the oil is hot, add the shrimp and cook 2-3 minutes until and just seared.
 Remove from pan.

 Try these other shrimp recipes while you're here: